defaultxr/xr-abstractions/README.md

 analysis
 ========
-abstractions for analyzing stuff or displaying information from audio signals.
+abstractions for analyzing stuff or displaying information.

 `attacks~` - supposed to generate a list of a sound file's 'attacks', which could then be used for `snds~`.
 WIP.

+`cpuload` - display current CPU load average

+`cview` - view all incoming midi CC

 `ifiddle~` - graphical interface to `fiddle~`.

+`lview` - list view. shows the whole list received, as well as its length.

+`nview` - view all incoming midi note values.

 `scroll~` - scrolling amplitude view.